 How to Use the Past Continuous Tense

-The Past Continuous is often used to denote an action that was interrupted by an event, or for two actions taking place in parallel.
+The past progressive is often used to denote an action that was interrupted by an event, or for two actions taking place in parallel.

 To describe what someone was doing at a particular point in time